memstechtips/UnattendedWinstall/README.md

 ## Requirements

+- Windows 10 or Windows 11 Product Key
 - Windows 10 or Windows 11
   - *(Tested on Windows 10 22H2 & Windows 11 24H2)*
   - *(32-bit, 64-bit and arm64 is supported)*